 80.8333...% turns into

-difference, both percentages are a
+make a difference, both percentages are a

-B- grade in the end.
+B- grade in the end.)

 In most of my courses, assignments and projects account for a large portion of your final grade.
 You can find detailed information about specific assignments and projects on the relevant course website, but some general rules apply:

 Note that some of my assignments will require that you learn something by yourself, for example how to use a certain library that wasn’t covered in detail in lecture.
-This is quite intentional because you have to learn how to learn something, especially in the case of programming assignments.
+This is quite intentional because you have to learn how to learn something, especially in the case of programming projects.
 For this and many other reasons I strongly encourage you to start every assignment as soon as it is posted.

 Depending on the course in question I may take attendance, and attendance may influence your final grade in a course.
 If the grading scheme for a course lists “Participation” as one of the categories, attendance is part of that percentage of your final grade.
-If a course is graded solely based on attendance (this is typical for some lab courses), attendance will obviously determine your entire course grade.
+If a course is graded solely based on attendance (this is typical for some lab courses), attendance will obviously determine your entire course grade instead.
 (Also see Assessment.)